top of page

 The Pleasant Litchford Fund

-Upper Arlington Education Foundation Announces a new endowment fund to support Diversity, Equity, and Inclusion in the Upper Arlington Schools.
+The Upper Arlington Education Foundation’s Pleasant Litchford Endowment Fund to support Diversity, Equity, and Inclusion in our Schools.

-The Upper Arlington Education Foundation, with the support of Equal Upper Arlington, is honored to announce a newly established endowment fund to honor Pleasant Litchford.
+The Upper Arlington Education Foundation, with the support of Equal Upper Arlington, announced a newly established endowment fund to honor Pleasant Litchford in 2020.

 Mr. Litchford was an African-American, master blacksmith who had been enslaved in Virginia.
 After buying his own freedom sometime before 1842, he settled in Perry Township, the area that is now Upper Arlington.
 He built a successful business and purchased the land that is now home to the high school as well as Northam Park and Tremont Elementary School.
 Among his many contributions to the area were establishing a school for African American children and being a founding member of the historic Second Baptist Church, which provided an important voice in the anti-slavery movement.
 Mr. Litchford died in 1879 at the age of 89.

 There were many donors who made gifts to seed this fund.
-Just before the end of 2020, Upper Arlington School Board member, Carol Mohr made an extremely generous donation that fully endowed this fund.
-The UA+Ed hopes that community members who share their commitment to Diversity, Equity, and Inclusion in the Upper Arlington Schools will continue growing the Pleasant Litchford Fund so it can fund even more initiatives in 2021 and beyond.
+Just before the end of 2020, Upper Arlington School Board member, Carol Mohr, made an extremely generous donation that fully endowed this fund.

 “Change Makers”, a group of 56 fourth and fifth grade students from Greensview and Windermere elementary schools, are teaming together to make our School District and community more welcoming and inclusive.
 Led by school counselors, this group (including students in EDL/Hybrid model and Online Academy) meet virtually each week to get to know each other and share their diverse cultural experiences.
 A grant from the Pleasant Litchford Fund is providing resources for these students to design masks that will share a message of belonging, and keep community members safe throughout Upper Arlington.